tearust/teaproject/obsidian/_4_mining/README.md

 ## Installation steps

-- Make sure you connect to ETH "Goerli"  testnet
+- Make sure you connect to ETH mainnet
 - Ask TEA dev team for at least 100 T as a startup fund
 - Go to **Seed auction tapp** to buy a CML seed.
 If there is no seed available, you will need to ask the TEA Dev Team or for the next day when new seems coming up
 - Contact TEA Dev Team, provide your own Metamask testing address, ask for  a machine_id